chiamp/muzero-cartpole/README.md

 ![Alt text](assets/muzero_mcts1.PNG)

 Once the simulations are finished, an action is sampled from the distribution of visit counts of every child node of the root node.
 A temperature parameter controls the level of exploration when sampling actions.
-Set initially high to encourage exploration, the temperature is gradually reduced to eventually make action selection more greedy.
+Set initially high to encourage exploration, the temperature is gradually reduced throughout self-play to eventually make action selection more greedy.
 The action selected is then executed in the environment and MCTS is conducted on the environment's next state until termination.

 ![Alt text](assets/muzero_mcts2.PNG)